on3snowysnowman/Tundra/README.md

 - **FROST**
 - **TUNDRA** (the most efficient and ambitious so far)

-The goal is to write as much of the engine as possible in C++, minimizing third-party libraries.
+The goal is to write as much of the engine as possible myself, minimizing third-party libraries.
 Some external libraries are used, such as GLFW and FreeType(No way I'm writing a font loader right now).